coderkarthiko/dl2/README.md

 ## dl

-dl is a small/toy library that I made to understand how neural networks work.
+dl is a small library that I made to understand how neural networks work.
 It uses [momentum](https://distill.pub/2017/momentum/).
 I wanted to implement backpropagation from scratch (reference - [this](http://www.cs.utoronto.ca/~ilya/pubs/ilya_sutskever_phd_thesis.pdf) paper, page 9) - I also proved the update rules on my own.
 It wasn't too hard.
 We just use the chain rule in a fancy way.

 ## gates.ipynb